feathersjs/docs/api/client/direct.md

 Feathers sets up a normal Socket.io server that you can connect to using the [Socket.io client](http://socket.io/docs/client-api/) either by loading the `socket.io-client` module or `/socket.io/socket.io.js` from the server.
 Unlike HTTP calls, websockets do not have a cross-origin restriction in the browser so it is possible to connect to any Feathers server.
 See below for platform specific examples.

 > **ProTip**: The socket connection URL has to point to the server root which is where Feathers will set up Socket.io.

-### Calling service methods

-Service methods can be called by emitting a `<servicepath>::<methodname>` event with the method parameters. `servicepath` is the name the service has been registered with (in `app.use`) without leading or trailing slashes.
-An optional callback following the `function(error, data)` Node convention will be called with the result of the method call or any errors that might have occurred.

-`params` will be set as `params.query` in the service method call.
-Other service parameters can be set through a [Socket.io middleware](../real-time/socket-io.md).

 #### `find`